-We had already mentioned that Gulden is built on incredibly powerful and well thought-out technology.
+We had already mentioned that Munt is built on incredibly powerful and well thought-out technology.
 The witnesskey is part of that.
 Most cryptocurrencies have two keys.
 The private key and the public key.
-For ease of use you won’t see these two terms often in Gulden, but for the tech nerds it might be nice to know: Gulden uses a third key, the witnesskey.
+For ease of use you won’t see these two terms often in Munt, but for the tech nerds it might be nice to know: Munt uses a third key, the witnesskey.
 You can export this key, so that you can also work with cloud services or on a Raspberry Pi mini computer without anyone being able to access your deposit.
 The only thing the key gives access to is the rewards.
-After the introduction of Phase4 you will get more functionalities in the wallets with this key.
 Read more about Witnesses here.

 - 58% space saving on all transactions.

-- The throughput of transactions increases by 58%.
+- The throughput of transactions increased by 58%.

 - No block size or frequency changes required.

-- In combination with the planned Epoch project, users will be able to run Gulden nodes on the most modest hardware until far into the future.
+- In combination with the planned Epoch project, users will be able to run Munt nodes on the most modest hardware until far into the future.

-- Improved transaction scripting system with which PoW² and SegSig code could be implemented as cleanly as possible.
+- Improved transaction scripting system, see below, with which PoW² and SegSig code could be implemented as cleanly as possible.

 Sonic is a technology introduced in 2018 that reduces the initial synchronization time when installing the desktop wallet.
 Previously it took up to four hours to fetch the entire blockchain.
 With Sonic, this has been brought under the hour.
 An enormous improvement, which makes the user-friendliness a lot better.
 In addition, the mobile wallets have also had a speed upgrade.
 When you open the app, it will be up to date in a few seconds.

-In order to avoid making this explanation too long, we didn’t discuss a number of things, such as how to link the wallets between desktop and mobile, how to pay with the wallets, what advantages an account at Nocks.com has, also for companies -after all, accepting Gulden payments is many times cheaper than debit cards or iDeal payments are-!
+In order to avoid making this article too long, we didn’t discuss a number of things, such as how to link the wallets between desktop and mobile or how to set-up a mining or witness account in the desktopwallets.
+See our tutorialpages for that.

 New applications and improvements are constantly being implemented.
 The community decides in consultation with the GAB which ones will be built first.
-As a result, Gulden is rightly a payment system for and by people.
+As a result, Munt is rightly a true store of value system for and by people.